 In the US Army Medical Journal on canine therapy, Shubert says, "Unlike dealing with many people, the feedback of (dogs is instant, non-judgmental) quick and honest.
 In addition, working with animals can lead to increased feelings of self-sufficiency and accomplishment, which, in turn, can lead to more positive self-regard.
 Success in this new role as an animal trainer is believed to lead to an improved self-image and self- confidence."
 These prison programs for adults and teens have been highly successful in helping people to lead meaningful, productive lives.
 One of the Dawgs in Prison inmates said after his release: "I woke up during my first year of the DAWGS program.
 My attitude changed.
 My health changed.
 My priorities changed.
 Everything changed in my life in order for me to be responsible enough to take care of one of God’s precious creations.
 DAWGS gave me the wisdom to see what kind of changes were needed in my life in order to be a productive citizen again after 26 years behind bars. "

-My Program, Dogs are Healers, is part of the Animal Consciousness Institute.
+My Program, Dogs are Healers, is part of the Human-Animal Connection program.
 We brought therapy dogs into a women's prison in Hawaii.
 We also help veterans with PTSD who wish to adopt a dog.
 We provide basic training and emotional support skills.
 The twelve-to-sixteen week program focuses on bonding and healthy attachment.
 Many of the incarcerated women we worked with did not have healthy connections in their lives.
 A lot of them already had children, but did not have good mothering skills, such as setting boundaries, and using positive re-enforcement to guide and shape desired behavior.
 Dogs also cheer up the inmates and smiles and laughter are heard for the first time.
 As has been said, “There is no psychiatrist in the world like a puppy licking your face.”

 The most important lesson dogs can teach us is how to love and to be loved in return.
 The development of trust is a critical healing step for dog and inmate.
 For some women, it will be the first experience of feeling trust, and of not giving up on a living being.
 Through the requirements of our program, with its strong structure, women will gain a sense of responsibility.
 Other prison programs have shown great success rehabilitating the dogs, as well as the women, who gain compassion.
 The healing that comes from the devoted, loving attention from dog to human and vice versa is life- changing.